edgelesssys/contrast/docs/docs/howto/workload-deployment/recover-coordinator.md

-# Recover Contrast coordinator
+# Recover Contrast Coordinator

-This step describes how the Contrast coordinator can be recovered after a restart.
+This step describes how the Contrast Coordinator can be recovered after a restart.

 ## Applicability

-This step is necessary only when the coordinator needs to be restarted.
+This step is necessary only when the Coordinator needs to be restarted.

 ## Prerequesites